-Operational planning and bidding for district heating systems countries with an extended of use district heating (DH), the integrated operation of DH and power systems can increase the flexibility of the system and achieve a higher integration of renewable energy sources (RES). not operators can provide flexibility to power system by acting on the electricity market, but from also profit the situation to lower the overall system cost.
+Operational planning and bidding for district heating systems

+Ignacio Blanco, Daniela Guericke, Anders N. Andersen and Henrik Madsen DTU Compute, Technical University of Denmark, Lyngby, Denmark; EMD International A/S, Aalborg, Denmark countries In with an extended use of district heating (DH), the integrated operation of DH and power systems can increase the flexibility of the power system and achieve а higher integration of renewable energy sources (RES).
+DH operators can not only provide flexibility to the power system by acting on the electricity market, but also profit from the situation to lower the overall system cost.